 Preprint: download

-Tags: spatial memory, immersive analytics, view man-agement, physical landmark, augmented reality, mixed reality
+Tags: spatial memory, immersive analytics, view man-agement, physical landmark, cognition, augmented reality, mixed reality